JedWatson/react-tappable/README.md

 React-Tappable
 ==============

 Tappable component for React.
-Abstracts touch events to implement `onTap` and `onPress`.
+Abstracts touch events to implement `onTap`, `onPress`, and pinch events.

 The events mimic their native equivalents as closely as possible: